cheind/py-lapsolver/ReadMe.md

 **reduced performance due to costly dense matrix to graph conversion.
 If you know a better way, please let me know.

-Please note that the y-axis is scaled logarithmically.
+Please note that the x-axis is scaled logarithmically.
 Missing bars indicate excessive runtime or errors in returned result.
 ![](./lapsolver/etc/benchmark-dtype-int.png)
 ![](./lapsolver/etc/benchmark-dtype-numpy.float32.png)